Skip to content

 Commands

-lerd use <version> Set the global PHP version and build the FPM image if needed
+lerd use <version>Set the global PHP version and build the FPM image if needed

-lerd php:list List all installed PHP-FPM versions
+lerd php:listList all installed PHP-FPM versions

-lerd xdebug on [version] Enable Xdebug for a PHP version — rebuilds the FPM image and restarts the container
+lerd xdebug on [version] [--mode MODE]Enable Xdebug for a PHP version with the given mode (default debug) and restart the FPM container

-lerd xdebug status Show Xdebug enabled/disabled for all installed PHP versions
+lerd xdebug statusShow Xdebug enabled/disabled state and active mode for all installed PHP versions

-lerd php:ext add <ext> [version] Add a custom PHP extension to the FPM image and rebuild
+lerd php:ext add <ext> [version]Add a custom PHP extension to the FPM image and rebuild

-lerd php:ext remove <ext> [version] Remove a custom PHP extension and rebuild
+lerd php:ext remove <ext> [version]Remove a custom PHP extension and rebuild

-lerd php:ext list [version] List custom extensions configured for a PHP version
+lerd php:ext list [version]List custom extensions configured for a PHP version

-lerd php:ini [version] Open the user php.ini for a PHP version in $EDITOR
+lerd php:ini [version]Open the user php.ini for a PHP version in $EDITOR

 If no version is given, the version is resolved from the current directory (.php-version or composer.json, falling back to the global default).